0059 - 2300Z April 1, 2014

 submissions.
 Post your score somewhere, we'll find it.
 Really.
 We have nothing better to do than chase your important log.
 And use any log format...no need to color inside the lines and use Cabrillo.
 Make up your own format.
 Files should be named "pda.log" There's no need for the callsign to be anywhere in the file name or your email SUBJECT line.
 And no need for the the callsign in the log to match the callsign you use in the contest (our log checkers will figure it out - they are used to this sort of mistreatment by now).
 And if you log on paper, send your log to W7DRA.
 He needs it to fire up the wood stove in the 160 cabin.

-Might be good, might not.
-If it's good, there's no meters like ten meters, just keep going up the band until you find a clear spot, even if it's above 29.000.
+Should be great this year.
+Have you seen the latest solar flux numbers, or actually turned on your radio lately?
+There's no meters like ten meters, just keep going up the band until you find a clear spot, even if it's above 29.000.
 The band just keeps on going.
 Really!
 It's all ours.
 If conditions aren't good, it's like 6M in the January VHF contest.
 Bleh.

 We got red cards and yellow cards.
 And we're not afraid to use them.
 We also have special purple, tan, orange, and plaid (for GMs) cards.
 We're not sure what they mean, but we'll figure something out.
 We're pretty sure you don't want to get one.
 Actions and decisions of the Poisson d'Avril Contest Committee are arbitrary and unlikely.
 If you are disqualified for cheating in any way, and disagree with the actions of the committee, you may contact our chairman, Lance Armstrong, QZ6TZR.
 It may take him a while to get back to you, but you'll still be disqualified.
 He's in kind of a bad mood lately...not sure why.
 And he knows a guy.